 With our help, the indigenous Achuar community in Ecuador continue to establish sustainable development alternatives, such as solar powered canoes and water pumps.
 They have also improved waste management through innovations like compostable toilets, which improve sanitation and reduce ground and water pollution.

 As climate change continues to worsen, The Pachamama Alliance and our community of allies stand firmly opposed to the destructive trends of unsustainable systems that burden the Earth so heavily.

-Indigenous communities like the Achuar who are committed to finding environmentally sound ways of addressing their energy needs, and countries like Sweden who represent a modern commitment to sustainability, offer models of solutions that work for a thriving planetary future.
+Indigenous communities like the Achuar who are committed to finding environmentally sound ways of addressing their energy needs, and countries like Sweden who represent a modern commitment to sustainability, offer models of stepping-stone alternatives that work for a thriving planetary future.